 - design information products using international standards and approaches.

 - A week-by-week guide to the topics you will explore in this subject will be provided in your study materials.

 Basic principles involved in structuring information objects and creating the metadata which makes them retrievable.
-Topics include: information structures, hypertext, markup languages, databases, automatic and derived indexing, metadata and description, document type definitions and schemas, indexing languages and standards and subject analysis.
+Topics include information structures, hypertext, databases, automatic and derived indexing, metadata and description, document type definitions (DTDs) and schemas, indexing languages, and standards and subject analysis.